sillybun/vim-repl/README.md

 ## Installation

+This plugin support all platforms (Windows, MacOS, Linux) and vim with `python` or `python3` support is needed.
 Use your plugin manager of choice.

 For Windows Users: